 How does this affect Skip Tracers?
 People are constantly changing of phone numbers.
 Most people have legitimate reason for changing numbers.
 Others do it for nefarious reasons.
 Either way, it happens all the time and is a pain in the butt for Skip Tracers.

-Sign Up Underneath Someone Else’s Plan
+Sign Up Underneath Someone Else’s Phone Plan

 This method of obtaining a phone is becoming more popular every day.
 Mom gets a cell phone plan, and then puts any number of additional phone lines/numbers under the same plan.
 Thus, your subject’s name is nowhere to be found in any type of listing.